 Q: What about health benefits?
 Commissary privileges?
 Getting kids on base for privileges?
 What privileges and benefits do you have after getting divorced?

 A: Divorced military spouses, I have found, are often unaware that they can receive special access to installation services even if they no longer have an ID card.
-When you are the custodial parent of minor children, you can access installations for things like the commissary, doctors appointments and many MWR services.
+When you are the custodial parent of minor children, you can access installations for things like the commissary, medical appointments and many MWR services.
 Check with your installation access control for the steps on receiving this valuable access card.

 Q: Do you still identify with the military community?
 Why or why not?